Best Grain-Free Dog Kibble in Canada (2026 Data-Driven Review)

 Note that to control for the variety of proteins, we settled on mostly the chicken based formulations of these pet foods.
 The kibble had to be adult or all life-stage formulations.
 The following were the chicken based but the whole line will work for you.

-1. Orijen Grain Free – #1 for All Dog Kibble
+1. Orijen Grain-Free Kibble Review – #1 for All Dog Kibble

 Orijen grain-free remains one of the most biologically aligned grain-free kibbles available in Canada.
 Its recipes are built around fresh and raw animal ingredients.
 For 3 years in a row, this has been ranked as #1 in terms of dog kibble in Canada and the USA.